 Comedy films these days come in a lot of varieties.
-There's romantic comedies, which are usually corny and predictable, there are slap stick comedies and gross humor, and there's comedies based on uncomfortable situations and socially ill-adept characters.
+There are romantic comedies, which are usually corny and predictable, there are slapstick comedies and gross humor, and there are comedies based on uncomfortable situations and socially ill-adept characters.
 The latter is by far my favorite but they're hard to find!
 So here's a little help for anyone with the same twisted sense of humor.

 The Life of Brian